 Table of Contents

-Marketing attribution is the analytical process of understanding which marketing channels and campaigns are working to drive new sales.
+Marketing attribution can be defined best as the science behind understanding which marketing channels and campaigns are driving the most revenue.

 You could be taking it one step further and looking at your lead generation.
 These metrics could include: